Back to Podcast Guides

 7. What one trade-off am I not willing to make?

-Paul also suggests an “inverting your future life” exercise: sketch the version of yourself ten years from now that you are afraid of becoming.
-The point is not self-attack.
-It is to see the shadow side of your current strategy and choose counter-moves now.18
+Paul also suggests an "inverting your future life" exercise: sketch the version of yourself ten years from now that you are afraid of becoming.
+The point is to see the shadow side of your current strategy and choose counter-moves now, while the cost of change is lower.4

 This is not about rejecting work.
 It is about being able to work, rest, earn, create, relate, and choose without letting one inherited scoreboard colonize the whole field of life.